oz1ekd/DV4MF2-language-support/README.md

 - User       a template available to build your own file

 <b>Soon available languages (under revision):</b>
-- Francais   tnx to Bernard, F1UGZ (in progress)
 - Polish     tnx to Sebastian, SP2FRN (in progress)
 - Suomi      (language file) tnx to Johanna (in progress)